Chapin, South Carolina: 2020 census

 As of the 2020 United States census, there were 1,809 people, 768 households, and 524 families residing in the town.

 Government

 Chapin's mayor and the town council run for a four-year term.
-The council has chosen a Mayor-Council form of government.
+The council has chosen a mayor-council form of government.
 This means that the mayor has more majority status than council members.
 Chapin's town government is made up of three council members, a mayor pro tem, and a mayor.

 History

-In 1940 the mayor was S. J. Cannon.
+In 1940, the mayor was S. J. Cannon.
 He served a one-year term along with officers W.W.
 Goza, H. E. Metts, Carl Shealy, and W. B. Fulmer.
 Other offices voted on during this election were town clerk and policeman.
 The next year, 1941, W. W. Goza was elected mayor and served until 1944.
 In 1944, J. L. Amick was elected mayor.
-Numerous others have served as mayor between J. L. Amick and Albert Koon.
+Numerous others served as mayor between J. L. Amick and Albert Koon.